TV-Rename/tvrename/index.md

 ## [**TVRename Releases**](https://groups.google.com/forum/#!forum/tvrename-releases "Visit the TVRename Releases Forum")
 ***The Release Forum*** - Release notes and notifications of new versions can be found [here](https://groups.google.com/forum/#!forum/tvrename-releases "Visit the TVRename Releases Forum").
 You can also download the latest version as well as alphas and betas..

-# Issues and Bugs
+# Issues and Bugs*
+* Start by visiting the [forum](https://groups.google.com/forum/#!forum/tvrename "Visit the TVRename Forum"), and make a post there.
+* You can also use **Help>Bug Report** in the application.
+Fill in the form and click ```Create```.
+Once the diagnostic information has been gathered, copy and paste the information to the forum above.
+* If you've found a bug that has been verified by the team, then raise on the [bug tracker](https://github.com/TV-Rename/tvrename/issues).
+* If you need a quick resolution then packaging up your configuration files will help speed diagnosis.
+It is advisable to send these only to the person helping you with your issue as they may contain personal information.
-For the more technical among you, you can also raise issues and bugs at [TVRename on GitHub](https://github.com/TV-Rename/tvrename/issues "Visit TVRename on GitHub").
+* For the more technical among you, you can also raise issues and bugs at [TVRename on GitHub](https://github.com/TV-Rename/tvrename/issues "Visit TVRename on GitHub").

 # [**Feature Requests**](http://ideas.theideawall.com/TVRename/Forum/Details/8dea3275-4010-4bab-9763-a8bb613517e0 "Visit TVRenames Idea Wall")
-***Our Latest Feature...*** - Please raise  ideas for features (or vote on existing ideas) on our [idea wall](http://ideas.theideawall.com/TVRename/Forum/Details/8dea3275-4010-4bab-9763-a8bb613517e0 "Visit TVRenames Idea Wall").
+***Our Latest Feature...*** Please raise  ideas for features (or vote on existing ideas) on our [idea wall](http://ideas.theideawall.com/TVRename/Forum/Details/8dea3275-4010-4bab-9763-a8bb613517e0 "Visit TVRenames Idea Wall").

 # [**Under the Hood**](technical "read the Technical Guide")
 Get the oily rag out, its time to get down and dirty...
 [Read all the technical stuff](technical "Read the Technical Guide").

-# Buy me a drink
+# Buy us a drink
-If this program has saved you time, or you use it regularly, then [buy me a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
-Suggested amount is the price you'd pay for a beer (or drink of your choice).
+If this program has saved you time, or you use it regularly, then [buy us a drink](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal%40tvrename%2ecom&item_name=TVRename%20thank-you%20drink&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=AU&bn=PP%2dDonationsBF&charset=UTF%2d8) to say thanks!
+Suggested amount is the price you'd pay for a beer (or other drink of your choice).

-# Further Help, Bugs, and Suggestions
-* Visit the [forums](https://groups.google.com/forum/#!forum/tvrename), and make a post there.
-* You can also use the "Bug Report" item on the "Help" menu.
-Fill in the boxes, then click "Create".
-Once it is done gathering diagnostic information, copy and paste the text in an email to the forum above for help.
-* If you've found a bug that has been verified by the team, then raise on the [bug tracker](https://github.com/TV-Rename/tvrename/issues).
-* If you want a quick resolution then packaging up your [configuration files](https://tv-rename.github.io/tvrename/userguide#files) will help speed diagnosis.
-It is advisable to send these only to the person helping you with your issue as they may contain personal information.